ikr/ikr.su-blog/_posts/2018-07-18-saltstack-states-for-lets-encrypt.markdown

 states.](https://docs.saltstack.com/en/latest/topics/tutorials/starting_states.html) SaltStack is an automatic configuration management tool similar to [Puppet](https://puppet.com/solutions/configuration-management) and [Ansible](https://www.ansible.com/use-cases/configuration-management).
-It is quite simple and declarative, yet it scales up to larger infrastructure.
+It's quite simple and declarative, yet it scales up to larger infrastructure.
 Our sysadmins love it.

 Below is the annotated YAML of my solution.